Vipul251/AIPoweredSearchEngine/readme.md

 Error issue:

 Regarding the deprecation warning, it seems that the __call__ function in the LangChain library is being deprecated and will be removed in a future version.
-You should update your code to use the recommended invoke function inste
+You should update your code to use the recommended invoke function
+Feel Free to reach out: stl.1547vipul@gmail.com